 How to Combine LinkedIn Components Into a Lead Generation Funnel

-If you want to create a LinkedIn demand generation funnel to drive qualified sales leads, here’s a good blueprint:
+If you want to create a LinkedIn lead generation funnel to drive qualified sales leads, here’s a good blueprint:

 SlideShare.
 There are 80 million professionals on SlideShare, and it’s considered one of the largest and most consumable content sharing platforms out there.
 SlideShares are particularly attractive to mobile users, which is not the case for long form LinkedIn articles.
 Using SlideShare allows you to get your message out to more mobile devices and prospects who learn visually.
 Embed SlideShares into your Articles and add them to your profile.
 Distribute them by messaging, sharing to groups and sponsored ads.